q-viper/q-viper.github.io/_posts/2020-08-01-gesture-based-visually-writing-system-using-opencv-and-python.md

 ![image-title-here]({{site.url}}/assets/wp-content/uploads/2020/08/detection-1024x385.png){:class="img-responsive"}

 The porblem with combination of DCR(Devanagari Character Recognition) and Gesture Writing is only that, it doesn't quite works with words.
 The reason is the thickness of our writing.
-So in near future i will work on that.
+So in near future I will work on that.

 # Where From Here?
 * What about combining this with some LSTMS or RNN models to predict what is user's next draw might be?